canerucal/python-sql-alchemy/README.md

 ## How to Use
 `create a database in localhost`

-`create.sql first will execute first, and later insert.sql will execute`
+`create.sql will execute first, and later insert.sql will execute`

 `pip install sqlalchemy`